perrutquist/KroneckerProducts.jl/README.md

 @btime ($a⊗$b) * $x
 ```

-For comparison, we can use Julia's built in `kron` function to compute the Kronecker
+For comparison, we can use Julia's built in `kron` function to compute the
-product explicitly, and measure the time it takes to multiply a vector by that.
+Kronecker product explicitly, and measure the time it takes to multiply a vector
+by that.

 ```
 K = Base.kron(A,B)
-@assert K == (a⊗b)
+@assert K == a ⊗ b
-@assert K*x ≈ k*x
+@assert K*x ≈ (a⊗b)*x
 @btime $K*$x
 ```

 (Exact timings will vary between systems, but the larger the matrices involved
-the more advantageous it is to use `KroneckerProduct` instead of `Base.kron`,
+the more advantageous it is to use a `KroneckerProduct` instead of `Base.kron`,
 and note that we did not even include the time it took to compute `K`.)

 # Work in progress

-There are not that many methods implemented at the moment.
-(Pull requests welcome!)
+There are not many specialised methods implemented at the moment.
+(Pull requests are welcome!)